-Share your talent and expertise at the virtual festival!
+Share your talent and expertise with the hundreds of emerging artists!

-Workshops can either be pre-recorded or livestreamed.
-It can be as easy as adapting a class session from semesters past or as inspired as showcasing a new method or strategy you are developing.
-While this is a great experience for students and faculty, it’s also an invigorating way for you to further professional development goals or add to your tenure portfolio.
+Developing a workshop can be as easy as adapting a class lesson or showcasing a new method or strategy you have created.
+While this is a great experience for students and faculty, it’s also an great opportunity to further professional development goals or add to your tenure portfolio.

-Workshops are held in 50- or 110-minute sessions.
 Below is a short list of workshop topics to consider.
-Feel free to offer other topics unique to your experience and practice.
+Please offer other topics unique to your experience and practice.

 - Stage combat (professional certification required)